Bobbie was presented with the

 “It’s Just a Number!” will be presented and hosted by Bobbie on May 15th an will honor two performers, one of whom doubles as a medical practitioner!
 Peggy Eason will be the first person to be honored TWICE in this series.
 Bind from birth, she learned to keep a positive attitude and to succeed despite not being able to see.
 She has to face even more challenges last year and was able to keep going and smiling despite what was happening.
 Rian Keating is a magnificent singer – who happens to be DEAF!
 He had other additional physical challenges to face when he was younger and – guess what?
 He not only faced them, but created things most young people never even begin to try to create.
 You can reserve in advance, to be sure to have a space, by going to the site www.metropolitanroom.com and putting Bobbie Horowitz in the ‘Search” bar.
 You can also call 212-206-0440.

-The last “It’s Just a Number!” was presented on March 20th.
-The house was packed and the feedback about the event was wonderful!
+The “It’s Just a Number!” presented on March 20th 2016 had a packed house and the feedback about the event was wonderful!

 3 Fabulous people over age 50, Rev. Shawn Moninger, Father Jeffrey Hamblin and Actors Temple Pres.
 Carol Ostrow -Who Each Contribute to the Entertainment Community AND to the Spiritual Community – were honored .